What size pitches do you have at your campsite near Edinburgh?

 Drummohr is one of the few caravan parks Edinburgh that has built a reputation on being a peaceful location at which to enjoy your Edinburgh camping trip.
 We do not allow music or loud noise from any device that can be heard outside of your accommodation.
 Children must not play in the playground after 9pm and we ask for conversation-level noise only after 10pm.
 We do expect all guests to follow this policy so that everyone can relax and enjoy their time at Drummohr.
 Guests who do not will be asked to leave immediately.
-Our campsite is suitable for families and couples and we do not accept group or single-sex bookings for groups of more than 3.
+Our campsite Edinburgh is suitable for families and couples and we do not accept group or single-sex bookings for groups of more than 3.

 Can I bring my dog?

-We are a dog-friendly touring site Scotland and allow a maximum of two well-behaved dogs by prior arrangement on our tent, caravan and motorhome pitches for a charge of £3 per dog per night.
+We are a dog-friendly touring site Scotland and allow a maximum of two well-behaved dogs by prior arrangement on our tent, caravan and motorhome pitches free of charge.
 No dangerous breeds.
-Dogs must always be kept on a lead and must not be left unattended at any time even in your own accommodation as being in a new location may cause them to become distressed and a nuisance to other guests.
-We have a dog walk path on our campsite but can also recommend several other walks suitable for dog walking in the local area or some of the best dog walks Edinburgh.
+Dogs must always be kept on a lead and must not be left unattended on our campsite Edinburgh at any time even in your own accommodation as being in a new location may cause them to become distressed and a nuisance to other guests.
+We have a dog walk path on our campsite in Edinburgh, but can also recommend several other walks suitable for dog walking in the local area or some of the best dog walks Edinburgh.
 Please ask us for details.
 Our campsite wardens are also able to advise as to local dog friendly pubs and attractions.